loomchild/webflow-alpinejs/README.md

 > A simple script to allow using [Alpine.js](https://github.com/alpinejs/alpine) in [Webflow](https://webflow.com/) designer.

+To learn the basic usage, read my related tutorial on [Medium](https://medium.com/untitled-factory/webflow-alpine-js-d53d77e3293).
+To interact with Webflow built-in components, check this article on [Medium]().

-Read my related article on [Medium](https://medium.com/untitled-factory/webflow-alpine-js-d53d77e3293) to learn more.
-You can also check a [demo site](https://webflow.com/website/alpinejs-demo) for live example.
+You can also check a [demo site](https://webflow.com/website/alpinejs-demo) for a live example.

 ## Initialization
 To initialize Alpine.js in Webflow add the following code at the bottom of the `<body>` element, either globally in Project Settings or via HTML Embed on each page.